joelsikkink/joelsikkink.github.io/projects/project-1.md

 I worked alone on this project and this is probably where I really had my eyes opened to the power of programming.
 I realized while doing this project about how all of the pieces I had learned through the year clicked together.
 I realized I could use arrays as a storage for each proceedurally generated line and I also learned the importance of google while working on any project.
 A lot of googling was done but I was given a lengthy time frame to complete the project and a decent bit of help in class thanks to my teacher.

-Here is some code that illustrates how we read values from the line sensors:
+This is some of the code I wrote that ran the core of the game:

 ```js
 SwingWorker<Void, String> worker = new SwingWorker<Void, String>(){